 It’s no secret that trading can be a stressful profession.
-A game that involves your ego, money and a lot of uncertainty will inevitably lead to anxiety.
+A game that involves your ego, money, and a lot of uncertainty will cause anxiety even in the most experienced of traders.

-But there are several simple techniques and changes that can SIGNIFICANTLY lower stress levels and make you less anxious in your decision making.
+But there are several simple techniques and changes that can SIGNIFICANTLY lower stress levels.
 Before talking about how to combat anxiety, let’s start by discussing why its there in the first place:

 Anxiety is defined as “a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.”
 In trading, there is no shortage of uncertainty.
 And this uncertainty is the primary cause of all trading anxiety.